rgolder1/aztec/README.md

 - jaxrsdemo:

 REST Controller component, with Jax-Rs using Jersey.
 The service is a Map for create/get/update/remove.
 Includes a Jersey client for integration testing.
-Run as part of the mvn clean install.
+This is run as part of the mvn clean install.